Table of Contents

 In addition to RO details, the public register contains the following information about every company and LLP registered in the UK:

-- Full name as well as registration number
+- Full name and registration number

 - Past and present owners (shareholders or guarantors) of a company